Time-invariant Prefix Coding for LQG Control: Introduction

 \IEEEPARstart{I}{n} this work we consider LQG control over communication networks.
 Our motivation is a scenario where measurements from a remote sensor platform are conveyed wirelessly to a controller.
 In such a system, the bitrate of the feedback channel can be tied directly to the amount of physical layer resources (e.g., time, bandwidth, and power) that must be allocated to attain satisfactory control performance.
 Such resources are inherently scarce.
 This motivates approaches to control that minimize communication overhead; potentially enabling, for example, automated factories where many agents share the communication medium \cite{procSmartManufacturing}.

 We attack this problem via data compression; we develop quantizers and variable-length codecs for the LQG feedback link.
 We consider a setup where at each discrete timestep an encoder, co-located with a sensor that can fully observe the plant, conveys a variable-length packet of bits to a decoder co-located with the controller.
-We introduce various prefix constraints that can be imposed on the packets.
-Such constraints allow the decoder, and possibly other users sharing the same communication medium, to uniquely identify the end of the encoder's transmission and can enable efficient resource sharing.
+We discuss various prefix constraints that can be imposed on the packets.
+Such constraints allow the decoder, and possibly other users sharing the same communication medium, to uniquely identify the end of the encoder's transmission.
+This can enable efficient resource sharing.
 The packet bitrate provides a notion of communication cost.
-We prove that for a fixed control performance, the approaches we propose nearly achieve known lower bounds on the minimum achievable bitrate.
-This bitrate is interpreted as the minimum rate of \textit{reliable} feedback communication necessary to achieve the control objective.
+We prove that for a fixed control performance, the approach we propose nearly achieves known lower bounds on the minimum achievable bitrate.
+We presently summarize our contribution.